en3sis/hans/README.md

 > 🪬 **IMPORTANT**: before developing commands, make sure you invite the bot to your server and the entry in Supabase `configs -> bot_guild_id` is your guild_id.

-All commands under the main folder are available globally (it will take a second to have them available) while the ones under `bots-playground/` are guild specific and are instantly deployed, use this folder for debugging & development purposes.
+All commands under the main folder are available globally (it will take a second to have them available) while the ones under `bots-playground/` are guild-specific and are instantly deployed, use this folder for debugging & development purposes.

 To deploy the commands: `npm run slashDev` or `npm run slash` in production.